Do you keep losing bidding wars on apartment deals?

 If there is talk of a market crash on the horizon, it is an election year, or there is some other event in the coming months that may result in economic fluctuations, offer a guaranteed closing by a certain date.

-This means no extensions and may also required the shortening of certain contingencies, like the due diligence period.
+This means no extensions and may also require the shortening of certain contingencies, like the due diligence period.

 By following these five tactics, you maximize the probability that you come out as the winner in a bidding war.